Author information (for camera ready papers)

 Full, short, special session, industry, and invited papers will be presented by an oral presentation via Zoom video conferencing.
 For each talk, we ask presenters to upload a video of their presentation before the conference, which will then be played during their scheduled time slot and followed by a live Q&A session with the presenter.
 Required length for the video, upload information, and further details will be announced here within the upcoming weeks.

-Paper presenters, please refer to the email sent on Nov 16, 2020, for preliminary information (check your spam folder if you didn't get it or contact firstname.lastname@example.org)
+Paper presenters, please refer to the email sent on Dec 1, 2020, for information about how to upload your presentation videos (check your spam folder if you didn't get it or contact email@example.com).

 Posters/work-in-progress, demos/videos, and invited posters will be presented via a short, 1-min poster teaser video and a poster and/or video demo in the Mozilla Hubs virtual environment.
 Detailed information on how to prepare your poster for this environment and how to present there will be announced within the upcoming weeks.

-Poster and demo presenters, please refer to the email sent on Nov 16, 2020, for preliminary information (check your spam folder if you didn't get it or contact email@example.com)
+Poster and demo presenters, please refer to the email sent on Dec 1, 2020, for information about how to upload your 1-minute teaser videos, and the one sent on Dec 4, 2020, for information about how to setup your posters in Mozilla Hubs (check your spam folder if you didn't get it or contact firstname.lastname@example.org).

 Workshops will generally use Zoom video conferencing as well, but might decide on different options.
 Details will be announced sometime after the workshop notification date.